Antibody Validation Strategies: CiteAb introductory guides

 An overview

 Conceptually, the biological model strategy for antibody validation has some similarities to an orthogonal approach.
-Antibody-target binding signal is compared to the expected localisation or expression profile of the protein in a given cell line, shown through a biological model.
+The expected localisation or expression profile of the protein in a given cell line can be compared to the antibody-target binding signal.

 Although this isn’t one of the ‘five pillars’, we have seen valuable data come from the suppliers who use this strategy.